Generation Times & Performance

 Configure a webhook URL in your generation request to receive an HTTP POST notification when the job completes or fails.
 This is more efficient than polling for production workflows.

-If you submitted the generation through Sync Studio, the current status is shown in the generations list.
+If you submitted the generation through Sync Labs Studio, the current status is shown in the generations list.
 Refresh the page to see updated statuses.

 A generation ends in one of three terminal statuses: